prody/ProDy/doc/examples/dynamics/reduce_slice.rst

 Reducing a model
 -------------------------------------------------------------------------------

-We reduce the ANM model to subunit p66 using :func:`reduceModel` function.
-This function implements the method described in 2000 paper of Hinsen et al. [KH00]_
+We reduce the ANM model to subunit p66 using :func:`~.reduceModel` function.
+This function implements the method described in 2000 paper of Hinsen et al.
+[KH00]_

 >>> anm_red_p66, sel_p66 = reduceModel(anm, rt, 'chain A')
 >>> anm_red_p66.calcModes()